Hibiscus Azurri Blue Satin® Description

 Full sun (6+ hours/day)

 8-12' tall and wide

 - Flower color:

 Flower gardens, Landscaping, Specimen, Flowering hedge

 More Info, How-To's, Videos and more

-Fertilizing: Over fertilizing will cause spindly growth.
-Fertilize once in the spring with a granular garden fertilizer.
+Fertilizing: Fertilize in early spring, once the ground has thawed, with a granular rose fertilizer.

 ReviewsBe the first to write a review